Nizami1999/JS-Game-Number-Guesser/README.md

 - Notify the player of the correct answer if loose<br>
 - Let player choose to play again<br>
 - Winning number is changed at every reloading of page<br>

+ ~ P.S.
+You can see correct number in 'Console', if you want to test.
 </h4><br>
 <h3>I have created a game written in full Vanilla JS, where you have to choose a number betweet 1-10.
 You have 3 chances to try again, and only one number is correct. <br>